Finding meaning in pain

 My perception of pain and suffering

 When I reflect on the stories of pain that I have heard and the impact that they have had on my life, I am moved by its depth and invasive nature.
-The pain of those who have suffered penetrated their beings, in a way that I cannot even begin to fathom unless I suffer a similar loss.
+The pain of those who have suffered penetrated their beings, in a way that I cannot even begin to fathom unless I suffer similarly.
+At the same time, I am touched by the resilience and strength of those suffer, and their desire to heal and live their lives fully.

 Viktor Frankl said (in his bestselling book “Man’s Search for Meaning”), that “man’s main concern is not to gain pleasure or to avoid pain but rather to see a meaning in his life.
 That is why man is even ready to suffer, on the condition, to be sure, that his suffering has a meaning”.